jrattanpal/BFFFollow/README.md

     <li>My Domain</li>
     <li>Allow Read/Create/Edit access on "BFFFollow" object after installation
         <ul>
-            <li>Users need to upsert a record in this object to store their followed users</li>
+            <li>Users need to upsert a record in this object to store their followed records</li>
             <li>OWD setting can be Private as users don't need to see records for other users</li>
-            <li>New record will be created when friend is followed; updated if there already is one</li>
+            <li>New record will be created when record is followed; updated if there already is one</li>
         </ul>
     </li>
 </ul>